Portrait of a Lady

-This tutorial illustrates (no pun intended) a workflow for using AKVIS ArtWork to give your Photoshop collage work a stunning, hand-painted look with literally just a couple of clicks.
+This tutorial created by Andre Villanueva illustrates (no pun intended) a workflow for using AKVIS ArtWork to give your Photoshop collage work a stunning, hand-painted look with literally just a couple of clicks.
 That is something that is hard to do with Photoshop’s very limited set of artistic filters.

 Materials needed: